jniemeyer46/Security_Project/README.md

-gcc main.cpp -o sample1 -lcrypto
+gcc main.cpp -o main -lcrypto

+Use ./run.sh to run the project